 The report displays all the traffic sources (search engines) that are sending organic search traffic to our websites.
 The majority of our organic search traffic is coming in via Google, so it would be useful to further explore the “average session duration” for this traffic source.

 Staying with the “Channels” report, select “city” as a secondary dimension:

-The next step then is to create a custom advanced segment (a topic that I will cover in a later blog post) which reports only the Google organic search traffic from Trondheim, and apply this to the “Session Duration” report (found under Audience > Behavior > Engagement):
+The next step then is to create a custom advanced segment which reports only the Google organic search traffic from Stockholm, and apply this to the “Session Duration” report (found under Audience > Behavior > Engagement):

 In this example, we can see that 63% of the sessions last for 0-10 seconds, and 13% of the sessions last between 11-30 seconds.
 If we assume that it would take at least 3 minutes for a visitor to convert on our website, then only about 9,6% of the Google organic traffic from Stockholm has the potential to convert.

 This type of distribution analysis gives us a far more accurate insight into traffic coming from Stockholm than the average session duration of 1 minute and 17 seconds that we saw in the previous report.

 You might also be interested in: Data analytics as a Management Trainee

 There is another issue worth mentioning which can also skew the “average session duration”, and that is data sampling.
 Google Analytics uses data sampling to analyse large data sets in an efficient and timely manner.
 If your Google Analytics reports are affected by data sampling then metrics such as “average session duration” can have inaccuracies of between 20 and 80%.